QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 * **Vertical**: you can see **down**/**up** to move, while **S** and **W** are working
 * **Jump**: you can see **space**

 Increase the size to add more 🚀.
 Once you are good, in a script, you can do that.
-If a value is inside "dead", then its 0. "negative" means the value that will be negative (-1) in GetAxis (explained later).
+If a value is inside "dead", then it's 0. "negative" means the value that will be negative (-1) in GetAxis (explained later).
 And "sensitivity" is the response time (low=smooth, great=fast).

 <div class="row row-cols-md-2 mx-0"><div>